720-word post, approx. 1-2 min. read

 Harmonic content is also the number and relative intensity of the upper harmonics present in the sound.

-I hope that answered your question on What is Timbre?
-I know this wasn’t one of my typically longer posts, but the question rarely gets asked and I wanted to clarify it for myself and for you!
+I hope that answered your question – What is Timbre?
+I know this wasn’t one of my typically longer posts, but the question rarely gets asked and I wanted to clarify it for you!

 All the best and God bless,